 Customer Project ID

-Full path to Online licence Activation Token
+Full path to Online license Activation Token

-Password to your licence
+Password to your license

 [Optional, may be an empty string] Path to the folder, in which ABBYY FineReader Engine should store user-specific data.
 By default, it is the FineReader Engine data folder (%ProgramData%\ABBYY\SDK\12\FineReader Engine for automatic installation